AdobeDocs/campaign-web.en/help/adoption/get-started/admin-developers.md

 Adobe Campaign comes with a pre-defined data model.
 This section gives some details on the built-in tables of the Adobe Campaign data model and their interaction.
 Adobe Campaign relies on a Cloud database containing tables that are linked together.
 [Data model documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/developer/datamodel){target="_blank"}

 A schema is an XML document associated with a database table.
-It defines data structure and describes the SQL definition of the table.<br/>
+It defines data structure and describes the SQL definition of the table.
 [Schemas creation documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/developer/shemas-forms/schemas){target="_blank"}

 Learn how to create a schema and how to extend an existing schema.

 >[!VIDEO](https://video.tv.adobe.com/v/337939?quality=12&learn=on){transcript=true}

 When you create or extend a schema, you need to create or modify the associated input forms to make those changes visible to end-users.
 An input form lets you edit an instance associated with a data schema from the Adobe Campaign client console.
-The form is identified by its name and namespace.<br/>
+The form is identified by its name and namespace.
 [Input forms creation documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/developer/shemas-forms/forms){target="_blank"}

 ## Understand data management